Space Travel

 Venus Express Spacecraft

-The Venus Express uses a three-axis stabilised spacecraft design and is based on the Mars Express satellite bus.
+The Venus Express used a three-axis stabilised spacecraft design and was based on the Mars Express satellite bus.
 Only minor changes from Mars Express were required to accommodate the instruments payload.

-Venus Express will be orbiting at half the distance to the Sun as compared to Mars.
+Venus Express orbited at half the distance to the Sun as compared to Mars.
 The spacecraft required some design changes to make it more suitable for operating around Venus.
-In comparison to Mars Express, the radiators on the surface of Venus Express have been increased in area and efficiency since the heating of the spacecraft is four times greater.
+In comparison to Mars Express, the radiators on the surface of Venus Express were increased in area and efficiency since the heating of the spacecraft is four times greater.

 Specs: